Ancient Herb’s Hair-Loss Secret

 The most common form of hair loss – in both men and women – is caused by the genetic sensitivity of your hair follicles to a form of testosterone called DHT.

 A recent Japanese study found that ginseng promotes hair regrowth when hair loss is caused by this testosterone issue.2

 Most doctors claim that the level of blood supply to the hair follicles on your scalp is irrelevant.

 But panax ginseng works by boosting blood supply to your scalp.

 Korean researchers have proved its power to regrow hair.3 In 2012, another Korean study recommended ginseng as a standard treatment for thinning hair.
 Volunteers using ginseng regrew more and thicker hair than those using the standard treatment alone.4

 In 2013, scientists also tested ginseng’s impact on blood flow.
 And they discovered that ginseng improves overall blood flow.5

 Korean doctors say they’ve shown panax ginseng promotes hair regrowth by stimulating blood flow to hair follicles.6

-That’s just one reason I put panax ginseng in Infuse, my healthy hair formula.
+That’s just one reason I put panax ginseng in Re-Nourish, my healthy hair formula.

 Massaging it into your scalp twice daily delivers ginseng directly to your follicles – along with other nutrients you need to produce a thick, full head of hair.